 Good Faux Wood Shutters vs Other Faux Wood Shutters in Austin05/06/2019Tyler Jorgensen There are plenty faux wood plantation shutters available, but how do you tell the difference between good faux wood shutters, like our Polywood® shutters, that will hold up over decades and faux wood shutters that will need to be switched out within a few years?
 You need to pay attention to the faux wood shutter’s craftsmanship and details such as its durability, finish, and energy efficiency potential.
 Quality faux wood won’t splinter, crack, chip or warp All new window treatments look great when first hung.
 But over time, shutters that are crafted with lower-quality materials such as paltry composites, vinyl-wrapped particleboards, or flimsy louvers may warp, snap, splinter, or fade.
-This is definitely apparent in high-traffic spaces or in spaces that have extreme heat, cold, or dampness.
+Cheap faux wood shutters definitely don’t hold up in high-traffic rooms or in spaces that have extreme heat, cold, or dampness.
 Quality faux wood, like Polywood, is created from extruded compounds that is made so it won’t disfigure, yellow or degrade.
 Its synthetic structure allows shutters to withstand bowing, splintering, cracking, and chipping, even in high-humidity or varying-temperature rooms.
-If you want to know if a faux wood plantation shutter makes the grade or not, just inspect the warranty.
+And while it’s hard to know if a faux wood is durable at first, you can always inspect the warranty.
 Businesses that show a lifetime guarantee will back their shutters because they only use the highest quality of materials.
-Quality faux wood wipes down easily Dusting is the same for most faux wood shutters.
-But in-depth cleaning has different troubles.
+Good faux wood wipes down easily Dusting is the same for most faux wood window treatments.
+However, in-depth cleaning has different troubles.
 Vinyl and comparable materials will absorb some of the water when wiped down with a wet rag.
 Other faux wood shutters also have coatings that can trap dirt and stains so that they are more difficult to clean.
 Companies that produce quality plantation shutters know that faux wood should be simple to wipe down.
-For example, Polywood uses a finish that is simple to wipe down quickly, which makes your shutters seem like they were just hung.
+For example, Polywood uses a finish that is simple to wipe down quickly, which makes your shutters seem just as nice as they did when they were installed.
 Good faux wood should be completely moisture resistant, so if anything gets on the shutter, it can come clean with a wet cloth or liquid cleaner.
 High quality faux wood is energy efficient When you lower your quality faux wood shutters, you should feel a definite difference in air flow and heat loss.
 The non-hollow louvers and impenetrable materials will help close out sunlight that makes the room toasty and heat loss that can freeze you out.
 The best faux wood plantation shutters, like Polywood shutters, will even go further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Plantation shutters made with a low quality material will not offer similar energy efficiency benefits.
 Shutters with second-rate materials or hollow louvers will still allow drafts through.
-As time goes on, inferior shutters can start to sag and leave gaps between the louvers.
+As time goes on, inferior shutters can begin to sag and leave gaps between the louvers.
 The way to find out if you bought a subpar faux wood is by finding its R-rating.
 The larger the number, the more energy efficient the shutter.
 Call a Austin shutters rep and choose a quality faux wood treatment Picking a high-caliber faux wood shutter can sometimes seem like a struggle.
 However, our Sunburst representatives will show you all our faux wood options, so you can choose the perfect window treatment for your windows.
 To set up a no-cost in-home consultation, call 512-549-6077 today.